 Here are some simple yet effective tips on how to care for (store-bought and) home-grown plants such as basil, parsley, and chives so they remain fresh and last longer.

-If you decide for potted plants such as basil, rosemary, sage, make sure to buy organic.
+If you decide on potted herbs such as basil, rosemary or sage, make sure to buy organic.
 This is the best way to ensure the plants aren’t laden with pesticides or other harmful chemicals.

-How to Harvest Basil and Other Herbs Correctly
+How to Harvest Basil

 When the plants bloom, they invest all their energy into flower and seed formation and the herbs’ aroma fades away.
 To ensure steady plant growth, be sure to regularly remove old and withered leaves and stems.

-How to Prepare Herbs for the Winter
+How to Prepare Basil and Other Herbs for Winter

 Do you like this post?